Antonio-Savio/sushi-restaurant/README.md

 - Handle a helper to assist data to the Menu component.
 - Create a burger menu animation that 3 stripes switch to a 'X'.
 - Consume the Google Maps API to show the restaurant geolocation.
+- To work with form in React and handle functions.

 ## Run the project 👨‍💻
 1. Clone the Repository: